Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 - valuable as a pedagogical bridge
 - useful as a renderer but not a text model
 - promising as semantic representation but not public writing infrastructure
+- useful for AI or dataset work but not a literacy-supporting writing system

 ## Evaluation Axes